- Output Iterator is an iterator used to modify the value in the container.

 Parameters

-x : It is the container on which the new element is to be inserted.
+x : This is the element where the new item will be added.

 Let's see a simple example: